 - 2 tbsp boiling water

-In a small pot, combine butter and golden syrup over a low-medium heat.
+- In a small pot, combine butter and golden syrup over a low-medium heat.
 Stirring occasionally, heat until butter has completely melted.
-Remove from heat.
+Whilst melting, prepare and have ready your baking soda and boiling water.
+Once butter and maple syrup is completely melted together, remove from heat.